mercadopago/sdk-nodejs/README.md

 ## 🤝 Contributing

-All contributions are welcome, ranging from people wanting to triage issues, others wanting to write documentation, to people wanting to contribute code.
+All contributions are welcome, ranging from people wanting to triage issues, others wanting to write documentation, to people wanting to contribute with code.

 Please read and follow our [contribution guidelines](CONTRIBUTING.md).
 Contributions not following these guidelines will be disregarded.
 The guidelines are in place to make all of our lives easier and make contribution a consistent process for everyone.